BoplEngine/bengine-client/src/readme.md

 # BEngine Source
 This folder contains all the contents of the client.
-Any files outside the repo aren't related to the actual client.
+Any files outside the repo aren't part of the actual client.